llihcchill/kword/README.md

 ---

 At a moments notice, you can use the -r flag to request an AI chatbot to provide a list of related words.
 You can request as many words as need be as more arguments:
+*at the time of writing this function has not been finished yet*
 `python kword.py -r test lab experiment`